Uniform in gravity estimates for 2D water waves: Proof of the main results for bounded domain case

 \subsection{Proof of \thmref{thm:existencemainbdd} and \thmref{thm:blowup}}

+The proof of \thmref{thm:existencemainbdd} is very similar to the proof of \thmref{thm:existencemain} with only minor differences.
+Note that in the unbounded domain case, the crucial place where gravity played a role in the uniqueness proof was the lower bound on $\Ag$ (see \eqref{eq:Ag}, \eqref{eq:Azero}) for $g>0$.
+In the compact domain case, even though we have no gravity, if the velocity is not constant, we still have a positive lower bound on $\Azero$ (see \eqref{eq:Azerolowerbound}, \eqref{eq:oneoversqrtAzerobdd}) due to compactness.
+Due to this, the uniqueness proof for the compact domain case goes through with only minor changes.

-As in the unbounded case, we need to define the class $\mathcal{SA}$ i.e. the space of smoothly approximable solutions.
-The definition is very similar to the unbounded case except for some minor changes.
-We now give the definition.
+As in the unbounded case, we need to define the notion of a solution and also define the class of smoothly approximable solutions $\mathcal{SA}$.
+The definitions are very similar to the unbounded case except for some minor changes.